maksym-bakunov/order-book-cripto/README.md

 This simple application outputs in log the difference in price levels (price) between the previous and current request.

 ## Structure
-#### This web application structure is N-tier architecture model that including the following layers:
+#### This application structure is N-tier architecture model that including the following layers:
 - Service
 - Model
 - DAO